 Fordham University School of Law (J.D.)

-Tufts University (BA Classics, History - magna cum laude)
+Tufts University (B.A.
+History, Classics - magna cum laude)

 Upcoming Speaking Engagements